-Samuel began carving using reclaimed or scrap stone from building yards and quarries throughout the UK, this is something he still incorporates into his practice today, carefully sourcing stones that have often already lived a life or that have stand alone character.
+Samuel began carving using reclaimed & scrap stone from yards and quarries throughout the UK, this is something he still incorporates into his practice today, carefully sourcing stones that have often already lived a life or that have stand alone character.

 He views these sourcing trips as a main point of inspiration.
-Simple gestures, arrangements, unseen movements are worked into stone, with irregularities and imperfections often dictating final form.
-Samuel’s works are characterised by his constant material exploration, sculptures often reflect the origins of stone itself, the relationship between horizontal & vertical landscapes, visible & invisible space are at the centre of his practice.
+Abstract gestures, arrangements and unseen movements are worked into stone, with irregularities and imperfections often dictating final form.
+Samuel’s sculptures often reflect the origins of stone itself, staying sensitive to a sense of memory and history within the material; reference sources vary from Modernist sculpture, Prehistoric structures and Ancient mythology.

 • 2023 Atmosphere, Francis Gallery.
 Bath